| Joseph is dragged from his bed,

 their Spirits;

-their spirits.
-Besides these named, there
+and many others; Besides these named, there

 were many others in the mob. |